eqfy/MapDSL/docs/UserDocumentation.md

 Variables and constants are a way to store values that you want to refer to in many locations.
 Variables can be assigned to any [Expression](#expressions).

 ### Variable Declarations

 You can declare a variable inside [Functions](#functions), or inside the [OUTPUT block](#output-block), and they can be used only after they have been declared.
 They can be reassigned any time after they are declared.

 They can be declared by : `VARIABLE myVariableName = v` where `v` can be any expression.

-#### VARIABLE Declaration examples:
+#### VARIABLE Declaration Example:

 ![](./examplePhotos/variableDeclarationCode.png)